-Dinner and an activity before your show doesn’t have to consist of a street hot dog and a walk through the Swatch store in Times Square.
+Dinner and an activity before your show doesn’t have to consist of a hot dog and a walk through the Swatch store in Times Square.
 At Gyu-Kaku, you can grill your own Japanese BBQ and try a ton of different things for around $25-30 per person.
-We’d recommend making a reservation, because it gets packed with groups and families - especially during the daily Happy Hour, when all the food is discounted and there’s a giant two-person set meal option for $55.
-Also - your clothes might smell like meat after you leave, so emotionally prepare for that or plan to eat after your show.
+We’d recommend making a reservation, because this restaurant gets packed with groups and families, especially during the daily Happy Hour, when there’s a giant two-person set meal option for $75.

-You have about 90 minutes until curtains.
-Rather than sitting down somewhere and asking for all three courses to be brought out at the same time, try Casellula.
-This airy wine bar serves a bunch of shareable small plates and a few larger options, like the “pig’s ass sandwich” with two types of pork and melted cheese.
-It’s also open until 1am every day, so keep it in mind for after the show, when you should sit at the bar and ask your server to bring you flights of cheeses (they have over 30 different types) and wines to go with them.
+You have about 60 minutes until curtains.
+Instead of attempting a three-course meal, try Casellula.
+This airy wine bar serves a bunch of shareable small plates and a few larger options like the “pig’s ass sandwich” with two types of pork and melted cheese.
+It’s also open until 1am on weekends, so keep it in mind for after the show, when you should sit at the bar and ask your server to bring you flights of cheese and wine.

 Briciola calls itself a wine bar, but it’s really more of a full-on restaurant.
-There are a bunch of small plates and about 15 different pastas, all of which cost $14 or less.
-And the food is pretty solid.
-It might not blow your mind, but it’s good for the price - especially the lasagna.
-The only real catch is that this place is tiny, they don’t take reservations, and all of the seating is communal.
+They serve a bunch of small plates and 10 different pastas, all of which cost $18 or less.
+And the food is pretty solid, especially for the price.
+The only real catch is that this place is tiny and all of the seating is communal.
 On the plus side, it’s open until midnight, so you can stop by post-show if you spent all of Act II dreaming about carbs.

-Natsumi is as casual as sushi on West 50th Street can be - which is to say, slightly fancier than what you’ll find in most neighborhoods.
+Natsumi is as casual as sushi on West 50th Street can be, which is to say slightly fancier than what you’ll find in most neighborhoods.
 But regular rolls here are almost all under $10.
 The fish is high-quality, and they also have a bunch of different sushi sets.
-It sort of feels like a hotel lounge from the early 2000s where people talk business and tourists speak French, but it’s pleasant enough if you want to get some reasonably affordable sushi before or after a show (especially during their early and late-night Happy Hour).
+It sort of feels like a hotel lounge from the early 2000s where people talk business and tourists speak French, but it’s pleasant enough if you want to get some reasonably affordable sushi before or after a show.

 44 & X

-44&X was built for pre-theater dinners, and not just because they have a full list of cocktails with Broadway-pun names.
-It’s especially perfect for people who are easily annoyed by crowds and loud noises (a.k.a.
-Times Square).
-There’s a giant dining room and a long bar, and it stays pretty quiet since it’s on 10th Avenue.
+44&X is ideal for pre-theater dinners, and not just because they have a full list of cocktails with Broadway-pun names.
+This restaurant has a giant dining room and a long bar, and it stays pretty quiet since it’s on 10th Avenue.
 Come with family or friends who are interested in eating some steak or a nicely-cooked piece of salmon.

-You probably don’t want to come here before a show (if you actually want to catch that show).
-Sure, the waits are long, but Ippudo is open late, and the food is worth it.
-If you need ramen before midnight on a Friday (as most of us do), hit them up.
+If you actually want to catch your show, you probably don’t want to come here before.
+The waits at Ippudo can get pretty long—but the ramen is worth a wait, so stop by for a post-show meal.
 Your theater partner will be impressed with your neighborhood know-how, and you’ll want them to stop talking to you so you can eat more ramen.

 Aria Wine Bar

 The original Aria Wine Bar is in the West Village, and this Hell’s Kitchen location is essentially a clone.
-The ceilings are a little higher, and the space is less cramped - but they serve the same menu, and, just like the other location, there are little wooden tables and exposed brick walls covered in wine bottles.
-Plus, the pastas here are only $14.
-Just be sure to make a reservation if you’re stopping by before a show, because there tends to be a wait, and you don’t want to miss the first half of Pretty Woman: The Musical.
+The ceilings are a little higher, and the space is less cramped, but they serve the same reasonably-priced Italian menu, and, just like the other location, there are little wooden tables and exposed brick walls.
+Be sure to make a reservation if you’re stopping by before a show, because there tends to be a wait, and you don’t want to miss the first half of Pretty Woman: The Musical.